HarshMishra-Git/FaceSwap.AI/README.md

 The Flask web application allows users to perform face swapping directly from a web browser.

 **Features:**
-- Upload two images via a web form
+- Upload images or video, or use live webcam (if supported)
 - Server-side processing for face swapping
-- View and download the swapped image in-browser
+- View and download the swapped image or video in-browser

 **Workflow:**
 1. Start the Flask server.
 2. Visit `http://127.0.0.1:5000/` in your browser.
-3. Upload the two images.
+3. Upload your source image and the target (image, video, or choose webcam if available).
-4. The swapped image is displayed for download.
+4. The swapped result is displayed and available for download.

 ---